 Press the InSoFast panel in place over the existing outlet to indent the back of the panel.
 Cut about ½” to 1″ larger than the indentation.
 If there is conduit, repeat the process to accommodate the conduit.
 If you have problems seeing the indentation for the conduit, you can mist the conduit with spray paint.
 This will transfer to the back of the InSoFast panel highlighting the area to be removed.
 Cut out with router or utility knife.
 Glue the panel into place and fill in gap around the electrical box with the expanding foam.
 Box extenders can be used with existing electrical boxes.

-Secure electrical boxes directly to the concrete wall with adhesive or a mechanical fastener, anchors or screws (for masonry walls).
+Secure electrical boxes directly to the concrete wall with adhesive or a mechanical fastener.
 Once securely fastened to the wall, fill the extra space around the box with expanding foam.
 The foam air and water seals the electrical.
 All of our recommendations are based on National Codes requirements.
 Please check with your local building departments for local amendments.